anaberst/intern-error-reverser/README.md

-# :arrows_counterclockwise: CS271 Error Reverser
+# :arrows_counterclockwise: Intern Error Reverser

 Final project for `CS271: Computer Architecture and Assembly Language` at Oregon State University.
 It has been approved for public sharing.